BYU vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- BYU and its opponents have gone over the current 58-point total in four of 10 games (40%) this season.
+- BYU and its opponents have combined to score more than 57 points in four of 10 games this season.

-- The two teams combine to average 55.6 points per game, 2.4 less than the over/under in this contest.

-- The 55.9 combined points per game that these two squads have allowed this season are 2.1 fewer than the 58 over/under in this contest.
+- The combined points per game average of the two teams, 55.6, is 1.4 points fewer than Saturday's over/under.

-- The Cougars and their opponents score an average of 56.3 points per game, 1.7 fewer than Saturday's total.
+- These two squads combine to surrender 55.9 points per game, 1.1 fewer than this contest's over/under.

-- The 53.8 PPG average total in Eagles games this season is 4.2 points fewer than this game's over/under.
+- The average total in Cougars games this season is 56.3, 0.7 points fewer than Saturday's total of 57 .

+- In 2021, games involving the Eagles have averaged a total of 53.8 points, 3.2 fewer than this game's set over/under.

 BYU Stats and Trends

-- BYU has five wins against the spread in 10 games this year.

-- The Cougars have been favored by 20 points or more two times this season and covered the spread in one of them.

-- BYU's games this year have hit the over on four of 10 set point totals (40%).
+- BYU's games this year have gone over the total in four out of 10 opportunities (40%).

-- BYU is 3-1 against the spread and 4-0 overall this season when the team notches more than 31.6 points.
+- BYU is 3-1 against the spread and 4-0 overall this season when the team scores more than 31.6 points.

-- BYU is 3-0 against the spread and 3-0 overall when the team churns out more than 450.4 yards.
+- BYU is 3-0 against the spread and 3-0 overall when the team picks up over 450.4 yards.

 - The Cougars have turned the ball over one more time (9 total) than the Eagles have forced a turnover (8) this season.